bdcrops/module-contactpreferences/README.md

-## How to install & upgrade BDC_ContactPreferences
+## 1. How to install & upgrade ContactPreferences

 ### 1.1 Copy and paste